cpp-lln-lab/bidspm/README.md

 -   smoothing

--   fieldmaps processing and voxel displacement map creation (work in progress)

 All (well almost all) preprocessed outputs are saved as BIDS derivatives with BIDS compliant filenames.

 ### Quality control: